The Terms of Reference for the Committee can be viewed below.

 15. The Committee is expected to self-determine its operations, with the advice of the Secretariat and within budget.

-16. Chairperson and Deputy Chairperson
+16. Chairperson and Deputy Chair

 16.b.
 The Chair of the Committee (or Deputy Chair) is expected to attend regular meetings of all the Mortality Review Committees’ Chairs (“Chairs’ Meetings”) to ensure cooperation and integration across Committees wherever possible, and the best allocation of limited resources.

-17. Management of Conflicts of Interest
+17. Managing Conflicts of Interest

 17.a.
 Members must perform their functions in good faith, honestly and impartially and avoid situations that might compromise their integrity or otherwise lead to conflicts of interest.
 Proper observation of these principles will protect the Committee and its members and will ensure that it retains public confidence.